robinpunn/blockchain-education/ethernaut/02-fal1out/README.md

-#### You will beat this level if
+## Fal1out
-- you claim ownership of the contract.
+Claim ownership of the contract.

 ##### Things that might help
-- Solidity Remix IDE
+Solidity Remix IDE

 #### Understanding the contract
 1. Libraries